 Serve garnished with green onion.

-Note: To make this quicker, instead of the garlic, chili powder, cumin & cayenne, add a packet of taco seasoning or use my home-made taco seasoning.
+- To make this quicker, instead of the garlic, chili powder, cumin & cayenne, add a packet of taco seasoning or use my home-made taco seasoning.
+If you’re into heat try my Smokin’ Chipotle Taco Seasoning.

 I’m sharing this recipe out at Fiesta Friday, hosted this week by Petra @ Food Eat Love and Vanitha @ Curry and Vanilla.
 Stop by Fiesta Friday and explore.
 Hint: I’m seeing some Halloween posts and Holiday baking!!